 Students who have already earned one baccalaureate degree from an accredited institution and are undertaking work for a second baccalaureate degree are not required to satisfy Core curriculum requirements.

-To withdraw from the University, a student must notify the Registrar's Office in writing.
-Official withdrawal forms are available from the Registrar's Office, the Student Success Office, and off campus Centers, and require a signature.
+To withdraw from the University, a student must notify the Registrar in writing.
+Official withdrawal forms are available from the Registration and Scheduling Services office, the Advising Office, and online, and require a signature.
 The date of withdrawal will normally be the postmark date of the withdrawal letter or the date the official form is signed.
-Students may log onto their MaineStreet via Student Center, choose enroll, and drop your courses.
+Students may log on to their MaineStreet via the Student Center, choose enroll, and drop your courses.

 Grades will be assigned based on rules explained in the Drop section above.

 Students in good standing who have withdrawn from the University and who wish to return at a later date should follow the instructions given under Matriculation Status (Leave of Absence).
 Information concerning financial obligations to the University relative to the withdrawal policy will be found in the Financial Information section of this catalog.